RAI-SCC/torch_blue/paper/paper.md

 2. Flexibility and extensibility as required for research and exploration

-![Overview of the major components of `torch_bayesian` and corresponding non-Bayesian components of `PyTorch`. \label{overview}](content_overview.png "Content overview for `torch_bayesian` and comparison with the interface of `torch.nn`")
+![Overview of the major components of `torch_bayesian` and corresponding non-Bayesian components of PyTorch. \label{overview}](content_overview.png "Content overview for `torch_bayesian` and comparison with the interface of `torch.nn`")

-While ease of use colors all design decisions, it features most prominently in the `PyTorch`-like interface.
-While currently only the most common layer types provided by `PyTorch` are supported, corresponding Bayesian layers follow an analogous naming pattern and accept the same arguments as their `pytorch` version.
-Additionally, while there are minor differences the process of implementing custom layers is also very similar to `PyTorch`.
-To illustrate this \autoref{code} and
-\ref{design_graph} show an application example and internal interactions of `torch_bayesian` with the colors connecting the abstract and applied components.
+While ease of use colors all design decisions, it features most prominently in the PyTorch-like interface.
+While currently only the most common layer types provided by PyTorch are supported, corresponding Bayesian layers follow an analogous naming pattern and accept the same arguments as their PyTorch version.
+Additionally, while there are minor differences the process of implementing custom layers is also very similar to PyTorch.
+To illustrate this \autoref{code} and \ref{design_graph} show an application example and internal interactions of `torch_bayesian` with the colors connecting the abstract and applied components.

 The additional arguments required to modify the Bayesian aspects of the layers are collected on a common group of keyword arguments called `VIkwargs`.
 These all use